-The goal of this project is to design an intermediate-cost wear test rig that closely simulates the forces on 2-screw pump's OD and bore surfaces and can be used prior to (or eventually in lieu of) full scale pump prototype testing.
-We envisage a spindle (simulating the screw) running inside a journal (simulating the bore) with fluid being forced at pressure through the interface.
-Some aspects to be considered for accurately simulating pump conditions are:
+The goal of this project is to build on the work performed in 2020/2021 by a previous UNCC team (CIRC\WEAR).
+That team designed an intermediate-cost wear test rig that closely simulates the forces on 2-screw pump's OD and bore surfaces and can be used prior to (or eventually in lieu of) full scale pump prototype testing.
+It incorporates a spindle (simulating the screw) running inside a journal (simulating the bore) with fluid being forced at pressure through the interface.
+Pictures of the final rig are shown below.